 3. WTF Moments - The Demogorgon Creature

 There are two sources of supernatural happenings in the first season of the series: the young girl, "Eleven" and the Demogorgon monster and its realm.
-The Demogorgon is teased out effectively without a clear view of it or its world until the last couple of episodes.
-Eleven's androgynous appearance and reserved nature maintain her as an enigma and provide a suspenseful moment anytime she uses her telekinetic abilities.
+The Demogorgon is teased out effectively without a clear view of it or its world until the last few episodes.
+Eleven's androgynous appearance and reserved nature maintain her as an enigma and provides a suspenseful moment anytime she uses her telekinetic abilities.
 The Demogorgon was far less impressive when it came into full view and the creature would have been more frightening had it been rendered purely with traditional special effects instead of digital CGI.
-Hollywood seems to sorely overestimate the impact of simulacra - as the eye, senses and mind adapts to CGI, it also becomes more familiar with the patina of the rendering.
-Forgeries are more easily spotted despite the facilities provided through the assurances of Moore's Law.
+Hollywood seems to sorely overestimate the impact of simulacra - as the eyes, senses, and mind adapt to CGI, we also becomes more familiar with the patina of the rendering.
+Forgeries are more easily spotted despite the technology improving.

 4. With Great Power - Pop Culture References